 Under Dutch law, there are various types of corporate entities.
-The best-known Dutch corporate entities are: (i) the private limited liability company (besloten vennootschap met beperkte aansprekelijkheid or "BV"); (ii) the public limited liability company (naamloze vennootschap or "NV"); and (iii) the cooperative (coöperatie or "Coop").
+The most common Dutch corporate entities are: (i) the private limited liability company (besloten vennootschap met beperkte aansprekelijkheid or "BV"); (ii) the public limited liability company (naamloze vennootschap or "NV"); and (iii) the cooperative (coöperatie or "Coop").
 BVs and NVs are limited liability companies.
-The following three different liability arrangements may be chosen for a Coop: (i) statutory liability (wettelijke aansprakelijkheid or "W.A."); (ii) excluded liability (witgesloten aansprakelijkheid or "B.A.").
+The following three different liability arrangements may be chosen for a Coop: (i) statutory liability (wettelijke aansprakelijkheid or "W.A."); (ii) excluded liability (uitgesloten aansprakelijkheid or "U.A."); or (iii) limited liability (beperkte aansprakelijkheid or "B.A.").
 The selected liability arrangement should be mentioned in each specific Coop's statutory name.
 In deviation of a BV and an NV, a Coop does not have shareholders and shares, but has members and memberships.